usuyama/ePillID-benchmark/README.md

 For bilinear pooling implementations, we forked [fast-MPN-Cov GitHub repo](https://github.com/jiangtaoxie/fast-MPN-COV).

-Please consider citing these work as well when you find our work useful in your research.
+Please consider citing their work as well when you find our work useful in your research.

 ## Disclaimer

-This dataset and software is released for research purpose only.
+This dataset and software are released for research purposes only.